sourcegraph/handbook/content/people-ops/spending-company-money.md

 - [13" MacBook Pro, 2.4 GHz 4-core, 8 GB, 256 GB SSD](https://www.apple.com/shop/buy-mac/macbook-pro/13-inch-space-gray-256gb-2.4ghz-quad-core-processor-with-turbo-boost-up-to-4.1ghz#).
 If you need to update any specs, please reach out to @sourcegraph/people-ops's for approval.
 - Any other laptop that is of equal or lesser value than the pre-approved laptop.

+**Other computer**

+- If you want something different (such as a desktop computer), that is obviously fine.
+If it's more expensive than the laptops listed above, please check with @sourcegraph/people-ops first.

 ## Recurring expenses